What Clarkland delivers.

 Good for: Design verification, clash detection, subcontractor accountability, sign-off documentation.

-A clean, professional, timestamped photo report of your site — taken from the air and compiled automatically through DroneDeploy.
-These reports are structured, consistent, and repeatable.
+A clean, professional, timestamped photo report of your site — These reports are structured, consistent, and repeatable.
 Every fortnight or every week, you get the same format, from the same angles, so progress is genuinely comparable over time.

 These aren't just pretty pictures.
 They're a systematic visual record that can be shared with clients, used for sign-off, or kept on file for insurance and dispute purposes.